Categories: Debt Relief

 Even if you cannot pay the debt and you are being harassed by a debt collector, you have a right to take legal action.
 You are responsible for the debt, but you are not obligated to be the victim of harassment.

-For more information or to speak with someone about whether or not a debt collector is crossing the line with you, contact the Law Offices of Robert M. Geller at 813.254.5696.
+Do you want more information or to speak with someone about whether or not a debt collector is crossing the line with you?
+Contact the Law Offices of Robert M. Geller at 813.254.5696.

 Published by